questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 | Raspberry | 1.89  | pulp |
 | Raspberry | 1.89  | seeds |

-It transforms an array into additional rows.
-In the pipeline this is expressed as this:
+The UNNEST() function effectively flatten arrays by expanding them into additional rows.
+In our data pipeline it's used as this:
 ```sql
 SELECT product_id,
        changeTable.change[1] as side,